Dante-Broggi/swift-evolution/0000-template.md

 ## Introduction

+Most "Syntax implementation" protocols provide only minimal guarantees on the semantics of their requirements.
+These protocols instead implicitly imply semantic meanings that people believe these types `should` have, whether or not they actually do, which is usually fine, but currently at least 2 types (`Set` and `Dictionary`) which strongly violate the implied semantics of the syntax protocol `Sequence`.

+Swift-evolution thread: [Discussion thread topic for that proposal](https://lists.swift.org/pipermail/swift-evolution/)

+## Motivation

 `Sequence` is currently the root protocol for allowing a type to be used in a `for in` loop.
 However, dispite not guaranteeing anything more, it's name and helper functions imply that a `Sequence` should have an intrinsic order.
 Thus, it is proposed we lift the core functionality to a new protocol with a new name: `Iterable` and add guarantees to match what the helper functions imply already hold.

-Additionaly, this proposal suggests the possibility of requiring Iterators (`IteratorProtocol`) of `Sequences` to conform to `Sequence` themselves.
+Additionally, this proposal suggests the possibility of requiring Iterators (`IteratorProtocol`) of `Sequences` to conform to `Sequence` themselves.

-Swift-evolution thread: [Discussion thread topic for that proposal](https://lists.swift.org/pipermail/swift-evolution/)

-## Motivation
+## Proposed solution

 This proposal seeks to separate the idea that an instance has elements one can iterate through, and the assumption that the provided order has any semantic meaning other than that imposed by the iteration being, an inherently linear proccess.

-In addition, because there is no syntactic differences between the new `Iterable` and `Sequence`, if a type conforms to `Iterable` and not `Sequence`, it must be because there is no inherent order in the data being iterated over, thus it is unwise for the body of the loop to depend upon such an order, and thus, the compiler can, possibly, verify this lack-of-a-guarantee with warnings or even errors.

-## Proposed solution

 This proposal adds a new protocol `Iterable` that takes on `Sequence`'s compiler visible role, and from which the latter inherits, and, if desired, two utility `Iterable`s.
 The example `Iterable` but not `Sequence` types are wrappers, one arround `arc4random_uniform(:)` and the other arround an arbatrary Base `Iterable` that uses nondeterminism to verify that whatever the Base is, it itself does not heed any additional order guarantees, such as those from `Sequence`.
 And, if requiring a `Sequence`'s Iterator (`IteratorProtocol`) to conform to `Sequence` is desired, than that shall be done as well.